 - In the Flash EA 1112 Instrument Operating Manual we use the "NC-soils, NC-Sediments, NC-Filters Determinations" method.
-There is also a Software Manual and a Parts Manual. - It is important to wear gloves when handling and packing the quartz column.
-Fingerprints can cause the tube to crack or shatter causing injury.

-Use the diagram in Figure 6 (this can be found on page 75 of the operating manual for "Analyzer set-up for NC-soils, NC-Sediments, NC-Filters") as a guide to setting up reactor 1, reactor 2, and the adsorption filter.
+There is also a Software Manual and a Parts Manual. - Use the diagram in Figure 6 (this can be found on page 75 of the operating manual for "Analyzer set-up for NC-soils, NC-Sediments, NC-Filters") as a guide to setting up reactor 1, reactor 2, and the adsorption filter.